 Landmarks & Architecture

-Boat trip from Cala Ratjada to the Eastern Side of Majorca USD 34 combines historic façades with modern silhouettes.
+Vineyard with Wine Tasting, River Cruise and Lunch in the Douro Valley USD 116 combines historic façades with modern silhouettes.
 Prominent squares, monuments, and skyline viewpoints help orient your footsteps across the city.

 Architectural walks reveal different eras side by side, while guided tours unpack details you might otherwise miss, from craftsmanship to city-planning decisions.